RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 (b) According to procedures established in this section.

-Section 10.
+Section 11.
 Denial and Revocation.
-(1) The cabinet shall deny an Application for License to Operate a Pain Management Facility received if:
+(1) The cabinet shall deny an Application for License to Operate a Pain Management Facility at the time of annual renewal or the addition of a satellite facility if:

-(b) The facility fails to comply with Section 3(2) or 6(6) of this administrative regulation;
+(a) The facility fails to comply with Section 4(2) and (3), or 7(6) of this administrative regulation;

-(e) The facility fails after the initial inspection to submit an acceptable plan of correction or fails to submit an acceptable amended plan of correction within the timeframes required by Section 9(3) of this administrative regulation.
+(d) The facility fails to submit an acceptable plan of correction or fails to submit an acceptable amended plan of correction within the timeframes required by Section 10(3) of this administrative regulation.

 (a) Refer the physician or other prescriber practicing at the pain management facility to the appropriate professional licensing board and appropriate law enforcement agency; and

-(b) Withhold issuing a license to the facility pending resolution of any investigation into the matter by a licensing board or law enforcement agency, and resolution of the appeals process if applicable.
+(b) Suspend a facility’s license pending resolution of any investigation into the matter by a licensing board or law enforcement agency, and resolution of the appeals process if applicable.

 (3) The cabinet shall revoke a license if it finds that:

-(a) In accordance with KRS 216B.105(2), there has been a substantial failure by the facility to comply with the provisions of this administrative regulation;
+(a) In accordance with KRS 216B.105(2), there has been a substantial failure by the facility, or its satellite facility, to comply with the provisions of this administrative regulation;

 (b) An administrative sanction or criminal conviction relating to controlled substances is imposed on the facility or any person employed by the facility for an act or omission done within the scope of the facility’s license or the person’s employment;